reubenkamaakoech/railsfriends/README.md

 # Friends List App

-Hello my name is Reuben Ruto and i work at Novel Paints Ltd
+Hello my name is Reuben Ruto and i work at Tanreb Ent.